thrasosc/simeioseis/template/main.typ

 Use headings, lists, and math as needed.

 == Example
-This document supports both inline math like $E = mc^2$ and display math:
+This document supports both inline math like $E = m c^2$ and display math:
 $ a^2 + b^2 = c^2. $

 = Discussion